agrilens/agrilens-frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Cypress component and end-to-end tests
+**Cypress** is a next generation front end testing tool built for the modern web. `https://docs.cypress.io/guides/overview/why-cypress`
+- Cypress helps you set up and start writing tests every day while you build your application locally.
+- After building up a suite of tests and integrating Cypress with your CI Provider, Cypress Cloud can record your test runs.

+### Test types:
+1. End-to-end
+2. Component
+3. API

+### Syntax:
+- Open Cypress:   `npx cypress open`   or `npm run cy:open`
+***The app doesn't use TypeScript.
+You can ignore the `Couldn't find tsconfig.json` warnings.***
+- For the development phase, we're doing `Component Testing` for isolated component building and testing.
+- Cypress testing files will be positioned as a sibling to the original component file.
+     navBar/
+          NavBar.css
+          NavBar.cy.jsx
+          NavBar.jsx

 ### `npm run build`

 Builds the app for production to the `build` folder.\